AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/dev-reports/what-is-sql-rprt-bldr-.md

 ---
-title: What's the SQL Report Builder?
+title: what is the SQL Report Builder?
 zendesk_id: 360016504152
 ---